 MSCI World Emerging Markets Index

 Benchmark The Fund is actively managed.
-The benchmark is a point of reference against which the performance of the Fund may be measured.
-Management of the Fund is not restricted by this benchmark.
-The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark.
+The bend is a point of reference against whi performance of the Fund may be mea Management of the Fund is not restrict this benchmark.
+The deviation fro benchmark may be significant an portfolio of the Fund may at times bea or no resemblance to its benchmark.
+The benchmark does not take into a environmental and/or social charact

-The benchmark does n environmental and/or promoted by the Fund.
+promoted by the Fund.

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Associating Dates Final Interim
+Association Datas Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach